yob/ruby-duckdb/README.md

 ruby-duckdb is Ruby binding for [DuckDB](http://www.duckdb.org) database engine

+## Fork Install

+This fork can compile duckdb on demand, avoiding the need to download duckdb directly.
+It works, but it's slow - be warned!

+Add it to your Gemfile like this:

+    git_source(:github) { |r| "https://github.com/#{r}.git" }
+    gem "duckdb", github: "yob/ruby-duckdb"

+Then bundle, and follow the instructions below for trying it out in your ruby program.

 ## Requirement

 You must have [DuckDB](http://www.duckdb.org) engine installed in order to build/use this module.